Make Your

 From a treasured childhood souvenir to a luxurious new car, it’s human nature to attach a personality to inanimate objects.
 The Lake Yellowstone Hotel is no exception.

 To be fair, the dowager received a two-year, $28 million facelift in which the 153 guest rooms, public spaces, dining room, and much of the interior were renovated.
 Room choices range from standard one- and two-double bed units in the adjacent 37-room Sandpiper Lodge, to the Lake Hotel’s Superior and Deluxe rooms with one king or two queen beds that along with the Suites and the Presidential Suite vary slightly in size (from one to three rooms).
-While there is wired Internet service in the rooms (for a fee), no room in this seasonal hotel has a radio, television, or air conditioning.
+An upscale experience, meals in the Lake Hotel Dining Room include bison tenderloin, Montana natural lamb, and wild Alaska salmon.

 Lake Yellowstone Hotel - Room with 2 Queens